Analysis | Biden’s slow and steady approach on Cabinet choices seems to be working

 Cabinet nominations used to be somewhat mundane, but after Senate Democrats defeated George H.W.
 Bush’s selection of John Tower in 1989 for defense secretary, each opposition party has sought to knock off a few of the new president’s choices.

-The Senate historical site maintains records for the traditional Cabinet posts for each administration, excluding jobs considered Cabinet level such as OMB director and ambassador to the United Nations.
+The Senate historical site maintains records for the traditional Cabinet posts for each administration, excluding jobs considered Cabinet-level such as OMB director and ambassador to the United Nations.
 Reagan was the last to confirm each of his initial secretary choices, when there were 13 departments.

 Trump and Biden are the first to start Cabinets in the era of a simple majority ending debate and winning confirmation, after a rules change initiated by Democrats in 2013.